vladikcomper/MegaPCM/tools/dpcm-hq-conv/README.md

 - `-m|--mode [MODE]`
     - Sets operation MODE.
 Possible values:
-        - `a|auto` (default) - auto-detect based on input file extension (.dpcmq or .dpcmq implies decode, everything else implies encode)
+        - `a|auto` (default) - auto-detect based on input file extension (`.dpcmq` or `.dpcmq` implies decode, everything else implies encode)
         - `e|encode` - encode WAV or raw PCM file to DPCM-HQ file
         - `d|decode` - decode DPCM or DPCM-HQ file to WAV file

 - `-t|--table [DELTA_INDEX_TABLE]`
-    - When in 'encode' MODE, selects the preferred delta table for the encoder.
+    - When in `encode` mode (see above), selects the preferred delta table for the encoder.
 Possible values:
         - `b|best` (default) - try all tables, try to pick the best one based on certain heuristics
         - `0`, `1` or `2` - specify table number manually (higher numbers results in more muffled sounds, but less noise)

 - `-r|--rate [FORCED_RATE_HZ]`
     - Forces the given sample rate on the output file (WAV or DPCM-HQ).
-This DOES NOT re-sample audio, just overwrites the original rate.
+This **does not** re-sample audio, just overwrites the original rate
     - By default, sample rate from input file's header is used.
 If file is headless, rate defaults to 16000 Hz.

 - `-l|--log [LOG_LEVEL]`